kyma-project/community/concepts/observability-custom-metrics/README.md

 ## Separate operated Prometheus (using Kyma Prometheus Operator)

 Use Kyma Prometheus Operator to deploy a second Prometheus instance.
 However, this approach combines disadvantages from both above-mentioned approaches: complex API and hard to prevent cardinality explosion.

+## Separate Prometheus Operator

+Similar argumentation as above.
+In addition to that, more cluster resources will be used.

+### Conclusions

+Taking all pros and cons into account, Prometheus Operator-based setups do not suit our needs due to the following reasons:

+* Unnessesarily complex API
+* Enabling Prometheus Operator means exposing all its features, many of those customers do not need (e.g. ThanosRuler)
+* Not possible to implement cardinality explosion prevention, since the scrape config is controlled by the operator
+* In the long-run we want to drop Kyma Prometheus Operator in favor of plain Prometheus as a more lightweight alternative.
+It will also decrase chart maintenance costs.

+On the other hand, we want to keep Kyma monitoring separate from customer workload monitoring to ensure its stability.
+It still makes sense to keep all dashboards in one place, which means opening Kyma Grafana to the users.

+It means that the separate plain Prometheus setup is the way to go.

+### Questions to answer

+* How to integrate alertmanager?
+* Investigate what it means to open Kyma dashboard performance-wise (how many dashboards customer can create, etc.)
+* Try out the Bomb Squad approach to prevent Prometheus from crashing